Sensors and instruments used to detect rotary position, angular position, tilt, or inclination relative to the horizon or a linear position.

 Search by Specification | Learn more about Inertial Navigation Systems

-Rotary encoder disks are round or disk-shaped and have evenly-spaced holes or markings around their perimeter.
+Optical encoder disks and strips have evenly-spaced holes or markings around their perimeter or length.

 Rotary position sensors include potentiometers, resolvers and a variety of magnetic and capacitive technologies.
 Sensors are designed for angular displacement less than one turn or for multiturn displacement.